 Coming out for student theatre can be scary, especially when you don’t know what to expect!
 This page is dedicated to answering your questions about auditions and tech interviews.

 A: Good question!
-We’ll let you know as soon as we have all the info, but they’ll likely be on September 3rd and 4th.
+We’ll let you know here and on Facebook as soon as we can, but they’ll likely be on September 3rd and 4th.